ChristosBaboulis/recommendation-service/docs/api-details.md

 ---

+### `config/MapperConfig`
+Declares a manual CryptoStatsMapper bean for mapping internal model objects to DTOs

+---

 ### `exception/GlobalExceptionHandler`
 Handles runtime exceptions for REST controllers (currently only `IllegalArgumentException`).
 Returns `400 Bad Request` with the error message as plain text in the response body.